8 Fashion Bloggers Share Their Pre-Shoot Beauty Routines

 Though they categorize themselves among the fashion set, we often find ourselves studying style bloggers’ hair and makeup in addition to their covetable sartorial senses.
 Same goes for beauty bloggers—as much as we’re staring at their lip color, we’re also checking out their jacket.
 That’s why we’re big fans of both genres in the blogosphere and love that we get a double dose of each category per site (some blogs even have a separate section for their beauty or fashion counterpart—a page we welcome with open arms).
 So naturally, we wanted to pick the brains of some of our favorite fashion bloggers to learn about their beauty prep before a big shoot.
 Below, you’ll find their best tips and favorite products.

 "Every night before a big photo shoot, I use the Tula Exfoliating Treatment Mask ($54).
 I'll put it on, do work on the computer, then wash it off before bed," says Natalie Suarez of Natalie Off Duty.
-Right now she's been enjoying Biore's new Baking Soda Cleanser ($7) followed by SK-II's Brightening Specialist ($205) and Dr. Jart's Ceramidin Oil Balm ($35), the latter of which Suarez says travels the world with her.
+Lately she's been enjoying Biore's new Baking Soda Cleanser ($7) followed by SK-II's Brightening Specialist ($205) and Dr. Jart's Ceramidin Oil Balm ($35), the latter of which Suarez says travels the world with her.
 For coverage, she uses Urban Decay's Naked Beauty Balm ($34) and Stowaway's Concealer ($16).
 Suarez also explains that although she has long bangs, she still likes to play up her brows by using Stila's Eyeshadow Palette ($49) in dark brown and brushing them up.
 "Easy," she says.
-She'll then follow up with cheek stain, bronzer, eyeliner, and mascara, and her current go-to lip color, a custom blend of Tom Ford Lip Color ($35) in James and Bite Beauty High Pigment Pencil ($24) in Tannin.
+She'll then follow up with cheek stain, bronzer, eyeliner, and mascara, and her current go-to lip color: a custom blend of Tom Ford Lip Color in James ($35) and Bite Beauty High Pigment Pencil in Tannin ($24).

 What's your best tip for looking camera-ready?
 Tell us below!